Nigel Boogaard

-Nigel Boogaard (/ˈboʊgɑrd/ BOH-gard; born 14 August 1986) is a former Australian professional footballer who played as a central defender in the A-League.
-Boogaard currently plays for Charlestown Azzurri in the Northern NSW Football National Premier Leagues competition.
+Nigel Boogaard (/ˈboʊgɑrd/ BOH-gard; born 14 August 1986) is a former Australian professional footballer who played as a central defender in the A-League and played for Charlestown Azzurri in the Northern NSW Football National Premier Leagues competition.

 Club career

 Central Coast Mariners

 Coming from the Weston Workers Bears, Boogaard has had a rollercoaster career.
 He scored his first A-League goal for the Mariners in a match against bitter rivals Newcastle Jets on 14 August 2009 (also his 23rd birthday).
 It was a miscued header off the shoulder after poor defending and the keeper dropped it over the line.

 Adelaide United

 Boogaard signed with Adelaide United on 6 November 2009 and joined them for their upcoming AFC Champions League campaign.

 On 8 May 2012, it was announced that Boogaard had signed for a further two years with Adelaide United.

 On 20 July 2013, Boogaard started for the A-League All Stars in the inaugural A-League All Stars Game against Manchester United, a match in which the A-League All Stars were thrashed 5-1, courtesy of goals from Danny Welbeck, Jesse Lingard and Robin van Persie.
 Boogaard, along with Brisbane Roar forward Besart Berisha, were the only players to play out the full match.